-Staff will keep the Board of Directors informed of TRCA submissions at regular intervals and will monitor the outcomes of future decision notices, and report on the implications of legislative, regulatory and policy initiatives as appropriate.
+Staff will keep the Board of Directors and Committees of the Board including the RWA informed of TRCA submissions at regular intervals and will monitor the outcomes of future decision notices, and report on the implications of legislative, regulatory and policy initiatives as appropriate.
 Staff will also update TRCA policies and procedures as required and facilitate training to reflect legislative and policy changes affecting TRCA.